ths83/ths83.github.io/about.markdown

 Things (IoT), mobile app development, blockchain technology, and infrastructure as code, I am well-equipped to deliver exceptional results.

-I am currently employed at [Kumojin](https://kumojin.com/en/) where I apply my expertise to a variety of projects including front-end and back-end development, while also providing part-time freelance services to clients in need of customized software solutions and consulting.
+I am currently employed at [Ticketmaster](https://www.ticketmaster.com/) where I apply my expertise to a variety of projects including front-end back-end development and DevOps, while also providing part-time freelance services to clients in need of customized software solutions and consulting.

 Outside the realm of technology, I enjoy a number of hobbies that nourish both my mind and body.
 These pursuits